Download the PHP package esi/pagination without Composer

 Before and after the count and slice queries, you can set callbacks to fire.
 To set them, do the following:

-This is handy if you want to perform some function before and after each query is made.
+This is handy if you want to perform some function or process, such as adding/removing meta data, before and after each query is made.

 Pagination Object